beccadax/swift-evolution/proposals/0000-throwing-properties.md

 type to conform.

 For example, consider a database library's `PreparedQuery` type.
-This type is, in most respects, a shoe-in for `SequenceType` conformance, which would allow you to loop over the records matching the query.
-However, unlike other `SequenceType`s, any of `PreparedQuery`'s operations might throw an error: the process may lose its connection to the database server.
-It doesn't make sense to change `SequenceType` so that its requirements are marked as `throws`—the vast majority of `SequenceType`s never throw, so it would be burdensome to always permit throwing just for the very few types which need it—but it's also unfortunate that types which need to throw are locked out.
+This type is, in most respects, a shoe-in for `Sequence` conformance, which would allow you to loop over the records matching the query.
+However, unlike other `Sequence`s, any of `PreparedQuery`'s operations might throw an error: the process may lose its connection to the database server.
+It doesn't make sense to change `Sequence` so that its requirements are marked as `throws`—the vast majority of `Sequence`s never throw, so it would be burdensome to always permit throwing just for the very few types which need it—but it's also unfortunate that types which need to throw are locked out.

 This problem could be solved with a mechanism that allowed a particular conforming type to say that *all* of the requirements of the protocol